data-analyst-1204/CodTech-Python-Internship/README.md

 # CodTech-Python-Internship
-This folder was created to submit my completed tasks for my Python Programming internship with CodTech Solutions.
+This folder was created to submit my completed tasks for my Python Programming internship with CodTech IT Solutions Pvt.
+Ltd